tercen/t_test_operator/README.md

 ##### Description

-The `ttest` operator performs a Student's t-test on the data.
+The `ttest` operator performs a (pairwise) Student's t-test on the data.

 ##### Usage